< Back

 Madonna and Child Reading.
 Wood, 61 x 42.

 There is a similar, but smaller picture (in which the reading Child stands on a parapet rather than a stool) at Raleigh (North Carolina).
+The figures are also largely repeated in the Madonna and Child with a Donor at Valencia.
 The landscape background (with the Flight into Egypt on the left and John the Baptist’s retreat into the Wilderness on the right) is especially fine in the Philadelphia version.
 Formerly in the collection of the Earl of Northesk; sold at Sotheby in 1915 (as School of Perugino) and purchased by Johnson in the same year from the art historian Langton Douglas.
 Critics have sometimes seen the participation of an assistant.

 Princeton.
 University Art Museum.